jonathanbossenger/block-theme-course/module-02/02-Creating-Primary-Templates.md

 # Creating a Primary Templates

-As discussed in the last lesson, the primary templates are:
+As discussed in the last [Create a Block Theme (Low-Code) course](https://learn.wordpress.org/create-a-block-theme/), the primary templates are:
 - index
 - singular
 - archive